Larger Barker Milling Machine

-Barker, in their original guise. were always a small organisation, who for many years appear to have offered just two machines: a rather unusual floor-standing ram-head vertical together with a little bench-mounting type, the stub-milling "AM" and "PM".
+The Barker Company, in their original guise. were always a small organisation, who for many years appear to have offered just two Models: a rather unusual floor-standing ram-head vertical together with a little bench-mounting type, the stub-milling "AM" and "PM".
 However, today the range of the latter has been extended, with several variations on the theme offered including the original models (now with the option of hand or power-feed tables), the "PMO" with the head casting enlarged to accommodate a round steel bar over-arm arbor support and the dual-head Type "AMD", a machine that can be equipped with automatic air-hydraulic feeds for production work.

 Though tiny (width 22.25", length 24" and standing 18.5" high) the PM was no toy and intended for proper, professional work.
-Weighing around 175 lbs it was very robustly constructed and so ideally suited to a wide variety of workshop tasks including spline and key-seat cutting.
+Weighing around 175 lbs it was very robustly constructed and so ideally suited to a wide variety of workshop tasks, including spline and key-seat cutting.
 The main spindle was hardened and ground, ran in pre-loaded taper-roller bearings and held its cutters in relatively tiny draw-tube retained 3C collets (as used in 9-inch South Bend and Boxford lathes) with a capacity from 1/16" to 1/2" diameter.
 However, although limited in its cutter-carrying ability, users report that, if kept within its (restricted) work envelope, it was stable and accurate.
 Early models had a simple, bolt-on outboard support for its stub arbor while later models were more highly developed with the option of a traditional (round) overarm that carried, on its outer end, a drop-bracket supporting the far end of the arbor.

-Because the table was fixed (to aid stiffness), the head was arranged to move up and down the main column with, on the other side the electric motor.
+Because the table was fixed (to aid stiffness) the head was arranged to move up and down the main column with, on the other side the electric motor.
 In order to maintain tension in the V-belt (which ran over 5-step pulleys) the motor was carried on a bar that fitted into two downward-pointing slots, so allowing it to rotate slightly as the head rose and fell.